 Cacao is chocolate in raw form – before fat and sugar or other sweeteners are added.
 A true superfood, cacao has some of the highest antioxidants and flavonoids than any other food tested thus far.
 Cacao has close to four times the antioxidant levels of green tea.
 Research indicates that cacao offers benefits such as mood elevation, improved focus (caffeine), and a raise in serotonin levels.
 Cacao is a special ingredient with numerous health attributes – not to mention it adds delicious flavor!

 Coconut and Coconut Oil:

 Coconuts are a good source of iron, phosphorus, zinc, and other minerals and vitamins.
 They are also a good source of protein and fiber.
 Coconut oil can also positively affect our hormones for thyroid and blood sugar control.
 Coconuts help improve insulin use within the body, and people who take coconut oil supplements tend to have better control of blood-sugar levels.
 Coconut fats contain special, healthy fats called medium chain triglycerides (MCTs).
-Coconuts are believed to reduce cholesterol, improve digestion, and help to absorb fat-soluble vitamins.
+Coconuts are believed to maintain cholesterol, improve digestion, and help to absorb fat-soluble vitamins.
 Regular consumption of coconut in your daily diet will add tremendous value to your health and well-being.

 This potent little fruit has a long list of health attributes.
 It ranks as having one of the highest antioxidant capacities among all fruits.
-Research suggests that regular consumption of blueberries improves memory, lowers blood pressure, and helps the body maintain healthy blood sugar levels.
+Research suggests that regular consumption of blueberries improves memory, maintaining blood pressure, and helps the body maintain healthy blood sugar levels.
 A truly special ingredient, the addition of blueberry to one’s diet has the potential to provide tremendous value.